AdobeDocs/campaign.en/help/v8/send/create-templates.md

 * Other delivery properties, such as resource validity, retry parameters, or quarantine settings.

 ![](assets/do-not-localize/how-to-video.png) [Discover this feature in video](#delivery-template-video)

+In Adobe Campaign, you can work with two types of templates:

+1. Adobe Campaign **built-in** delivery templates - Built-in templates are available for each channel.
+They MUST NOT be modified nor deleted.
+They include a basic configuration for each delivery channel.
+As an Administrator, you can set default values, or restrict certain functions to end users, such as modifying the tracking parameters, sender email addresses, and more.
+Built-in templates appear in bold in the list of templates.

+1. **Custom** delivery templates - As an Adobe Campaign Administrator, you can create new delivery templates.
+Best practice is to duplicate and update a built-in template rather than creating a template from scratch.
+For example, you can configure an email delivery template, and when users create a delivery from this template, they only need to enter the text or HTML content.
+All other settings are already defined.

+>[!NOTE]
+>
+>The available templates depend on your access rights, on your instance configuration, and on the context.
+For instance, when you create an information service, you can link a delivery template for confirmation messages: you may then only access the templates whose target mapping is the subscription mapping.
+Other templates are not visible in this context.
+For more on this, refer to [Select a target mapping](../audiences/target-mappings.md) and [Services and subscriptions](../start/subscriptions.md).

 ## Create a template {#create-a-delivery-template}